aclark4life/plock/README.rst

 Plock is Plone for the Python Crowd

 ..
-Note:: Plock requires an internet connection to install.
+Note:: Plock requires access to the internet during installation of Plone.
+If you want to download everything and install offline, try Plone's Unified Installer.

 Installation
 ------------